And you need to spend any serious time with the Rush Limbaugh program and the excellence in broadcasting network.

 The most pro-choice Republicans were far more likely to lose than pro-life or moderate Republicans.

-Despite all the funding they got from the pro-choice crowds out there.
+So this last election aborted the careers of many pro-choice Republicans, despite all the funding they got from the pro-choice crowds out there.

-Now, it's a it's an interesting phenomenon.
+Now, it's an interesting phenomenon.

-I want to I want to remind you why.
+I want to remind you why.

-These are rhino republicans.
+These are rhino-Republicans.

 These are moderate liberal Republicans.

-R-I-N-O, has nothing to do with being a rhinoceros.
+It has nothing to do with being a rhinoceros.

 Just an acronym, Republican in name only.

-Rhino pro-abortion Republicans disproportionately lost in this election, and conservative, or Democrat in name only Democrats, disproportionately won.
+Rhino pro-abortion Republicans disproportionately lost in this election and conservative or Democrat in name only Democrats disproportionately won.

 Now, this is another thing to take some measure of contentment from, if you don't want to say happiness.